visualbuilder/email-templates/README.md

 - Templates can include model attribute tokens or config values which will be replaced, eg ##user.name## or ##config.app.name##
 - Templates can be saved with different locales for multi-lingual capability.
 - A generic method for quickly creating mail classes to speed up adding new templates and faster automation possiblities.
+- Theme editor - Set your own colours and apply to specific templates.

-We use the standard Laravel mail sending capability, the package simply allows content editing and faster adding of new templates.
+We use the standard Laravel mail sending capability, the package simply allows content editing and faster adding of new template Classes

 ![Email Preview](./media/ThemeEditor.png)